masudd14/config-parser-ply/README.md

   - **Lex** (tokenizer)
   - **Yacc** (parser)
 - Returns the final parsed configuration as a clean Python dictionary
 ---

+## ✅ How TO Run
+You can see the result by runnig main.py file
+---

 ## 📦 Requirements